calebmeyer/RPG-Notes/Non Player Characters/Karlan Everstar.md

-Bard, helped the party cleanse a town
+Halfling Bard, helped the party cleanse a town

+Originally met in Tarmsworth